lindenb/hts-rdf/README.md

 Here are a few notes about Managing  sequencing data with RDF.
 I want to keep track of the samples, BAMs, references, diseases etc..  used in my lab.

+  - This document is auto-generated using [Makefile](Makefile).
+Do not edit it.
   - I don't want to use a sql database.
   - I don't want to join too many tab delimited files.
   - I want to use a controlled vocabulary to define things like a disease, etc...